 Maria Goudsblom-Oestreicher (1936–2009)

 Maria Goudsblom died at home in Amsterdam on 31 March 2009, after a long battle with cancer.
-Maria was the beloved centre in two famipes: naturally in her own family of Joop, Clara and Frank, but also in what Cas Wouters was the first to call ‘the figurational family’ consisting of the ever-spreading international network of researchers working with the ideas of Norbert Epas.
+Maria was the beloved centre in two families: naturally in her own family of Joop, Clara and Frank, but also in what Cas Wouters was the first to call ‘the figurational family’ consisting of the ever-spreading international network of researchers working with the ideas of Norbert Elias.

-Maria found employment as a social psychologist, but after the birth of her second child she decided not to continue her career.
-But she was always closely involved in Joop’s intellectual work, and she had a deep famiparity of her own with the writings of Norbert Epas.
+Maria found employment as a social psychologist, but after the birth of her second child, she decided not to continue her career.
+But she was always closely involved in Joop’s intellectual work, and she had a deep familiarity of her own with the writings of Norbert Epas.
 Almost always with Joop at conferences, she was very far from being a ‘traipng spouse’.
-She had a mind of her own, and though she did not intervene very often in the proceedings, when she did speak out it was always incisive, sometimes with devastating impact on those on the receiving end.
-And for the last decade of his pfe, Norbert Epas was technically Maria’s tenant in the upper-level apartment at J. J. Viottastraat 13.
+She had a mind of her own, and though she did not intervene very often in the proceedings when she did speak out it was always incisive, sometimes with devastating impact on those on the receiving end.
+And for the last decade of his life, Norbert Elias was technically Maria’s tenant in the upper-level apartment at J. J. Viottastraat 13.
 When, as happened occasionally, Epas displayed his cantankerous side, it was Maria who went upstairs and sorted him out.

-The Norbert Epas Foundation has suffered a great loss with Maria’s death.
+The Norbert Elias Foundation has suffered a great loss with Maria’s death.
 We express our deep sympathy to Joop, Clara and Frank.